 Red Bananas For Babies

 Red bananas serve as a great weaning food for babies as they are easy to digest, soft, mushy, and loaded with a chock full of essential nutrients.
-While it can also be easily blended with other cereals and food, which enhance the taste of the weaning food owing to its natural sugars.
+It can also be easily blended with other cereals and food, which enhances the taste of the weaning food owing to its natural sugars.
 It can be mashed up and just served as a complete meal.

-The comprehensive nutritional profile in red bananas makes them a perfect food for meeting the increasing nutritional demands of growing children.
-Endowed with healthy carbs, starches, and fibre red banana promotes healthy weight gain in young children, and support in attaining developmental milestones.
+The comprehensive nutritional profile of red bananas makes them a perfect food for meeting the increasing nutritional demands of growing children.
+Endowed with healthy carbs, starches, and fibre red banana promotes healthy weight gain in young children, and supports in attaining developmental milestones.

 Red Bananas For Skin And Hair Health

-Red bananas are a powerhouse of antioxidants including beta carotenoids, vitamin C and A that help slows down premature ageing and fades away wrinkles and fine lines.
-While the goodness of vitamin C stimulates the production of collagen, which is a key component of skin and hair health.
-Collagen prevents the skin from sagging, makes it firmer, toned, plump and youthful.
+Red bananas are a powerhouse of antioxidants including beta carotenoids, vitamin C and A that help slow down premature ageing and fade away wrinkles and fine lines.
+The goodness of vitamin C stimulates the production of collagen, which is a key component of skin and hair health.
+Collagen prevents the skin from sagging and makes it firmer, toned, plump and youthful.
 Besides these, red bananas are also beneficial in strengthening and conditioning the hair.
-The hair nourishing properties of red bananas maintain the elasticity of hair and avert hair breakage.
+The hair-nourishing properties of red bananas maintain the elasticity of hair and avert hair breakage.
 It also helps to relieve problems like dandruff, hair fall and dry hair.

 Also Read: Bananas: 5 Awesome DIY Recipes For A Glowing And Beautiful Skin –Infographic